astrahalora/a-la-tarantazza/README.md

 - product pages with filter by excluding allergen of choice and search by name
 - search performed through filtered products, not all, if allergen filter applied
+- allergen dropdown list based on products currently displayed on page
 - can add to cart from this view if product is in stock
 - has button to access view of product details